Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 As we use Git, we know we are creating a Git commit history by building commits.

-Each commit has:
+The parts of a commit we have so far discussed are:

-- A diff of changes
+- The current state of our files
 - A commit message
 - A commit hash (to identify it)
 - A sense of the commit that comes before it (its parent commit(s))

-Commits are also on _branches_. **Git branches** are like named commit histories.
-A Git branch keeps track of a commit history.
-Add a new commit extends that branch by another commit.
+Another piece of information Git tracks when committing is the _branch_ of the commit. **Git branches** apply names to a sequence of commits.
+A Git branch marks the latest commit in a particular commit history.
+Adding a new commit to a branch moves the name of that branch forward to the newly added commit.

 All of our Git work so far has been on a branch.